murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 **Expedition Day**: 28

-- Head back through the portal to Mezro, quickly exiting the city southward - avoiding the Flaming Fist
-- Travel down the river Olung to Kir Sabal
-- Travel down further to Ishai, to find two scientists with a submarine
+- Take the Kwalish Apparatus to the waters in search of the fate of the two scientists
+- Find our way to Nangalor for Mogzenari's plant
-- Find the location of Nangalor and/or Omu
+- Find our way to Omu

 Sidequests:
 - Track down the pirates and force their engineers to make Walter a new mechanical hand